jontssu/jontssu/README.md

 💻 My current focus revolves around an intriguing project called Cub3D, where I explore the captivating world of 3D graphics.

-📚 I'm constantly expanding my knowledge in C and C++, making them the foundation of my expertise and later dipping my toes in TypeScript.
+📚 I'm constantly expanding my knowledge in C, C++ and TypeScript, making them the foundation of my expertise.

 🌐 You can easily reach out to me through the provided links!